Analytics for marketers – Part 1

 - WHAT they’re looking at – which pages or blog posts are getting the most engagement

 - WHEN they’re active – is it during working hours, in the evenings or at the weekend?

 You can then build up a more accurate picture of the type of person (or groups of people) that are using your website or app.
-Create a user persona and identify what will resonate with them most by testing out various marketing approaches and content.
+Create a profile of your ideal customer and identify what will resonate with them most by testing out various marketing approaches and content.